IoBuilders/payoutable-token/README.md

 }
 ```

-Amongst other things, if defines the name of the bank account holder, an IBAN account and remittance information.
-Additionally some IDs are defined to properly mark the transfer.
+Amongst other things, if defines the transferred amount, an IBAN account and remittance information.
+Additionally an ID is defined to properly mark the transfer.

 ## Tests